If your forecast and replenishment recommendations don't look right, here's a checklist to make sure your information is correct:

 Sales velocity is the rate of sales excluding stockouts (days when the item is out of stock).
 This will inform you about the rate of predicted sales.

 To check the sales velocity, add columns to your Replenishment report by clicking the gear icon in the upper right corner.

-When most of your products have more than 12 months sales history, you can use the seasonality to estimate the spike.
+When most of your products have more than 12 months sales history, you can use the seasonality to estimate the a forecasted increase in sales.
 Given a seasonal product, the forecasting algorithm puts more weight on sales 12 months ago and therefore accounts for the increase in sales (if any) of each particular product.
-To enable seasonal forecasting, select products in the Replenishment report and click Bulk Actions -> Enable seasonality.
+To enable seasonal forecasting, select products in the Replenishment report and click Bulk Actions > Enable seasonality.

 Days of Stock

-Days of stock is a period of time for which you’d like to have enough stock, or, in other words, the stock cover.
-The dates your stock will cover is noted below the Days of Stock field.
+Days of stock is a period of time for which you’d like to have enough stock, or, in other words, the desired stock cover.
+The dates your stock will cover is noted next to the Days of Stock field.

 Dates shown in Days of Stock begin after the Lead Time.